yugabyte/platform-go-client/docs/AlertsApi.md

 > []AlertTemplateVariable EditAlertTemplateVariables(ctx, cUUID).EditAlertTemplateVariablesRequest(editAlertTemplateVariablesRequest).Request(request).Execute()

+WARNING: This is a preview API that could change.
 Create or update alert template variables

 ### Example